Return statement: Yield statements

 Cousin to return statements are yield statements: where a return causes a subroutine to terminate, a yield causes a coroutine to suspend.
 The coroutine will later continue from where it suspended if it is called again.
 Coroutines are significantly more involved to implement than subroutines, and thus yield statements are less common than return statements, but they are found in a number of languages.

 Call/return sequences

-A number of possible call/return sequences are possible depending on the hardware instruction set, including the following:
+A number of call/return sequences are possible depending on the hardware instruction set, such as the following: